 All of the Council Rules of Procedure apply to meetings of full Council.
+None of the rules apply to meetings of the Executive Board.
 Only Rules 4-9, 11-23 (but not Rule 20.1) apply to meetings of Committees and Sub-Committees.